nimonkaranurag/langchain-study/README.md

     When you have resolved the question:
-        Thought: I now think I have a final answer
-        Action: the final answer to the question
+        Thought: I now think I have a final answer Final Answer: the final answer to the question

     Begin!